New Zealand and Australia have the highest rates of skin cancer in the world.

-And as far as we can see, everything else depends on who you believe.
+And as far as we can see, everything else depends on who you believe, and whose research you trust.

 Do plant sourced sunscreens provide adequate protection against skin cancer?